 Unlike the John Muir Trail for instance, there are various ways to hike the TMB.
 A man could probably hike the TMB 3 or 4 times, and experience a different hike each time.
 In planning this hike, you have to make 5 main decisions: starting point; direction; variants; number of days and, last but not least: where to stay?
 Planning the tour is done best with the two paper maps on the wall or on the floor, to get a good feeling of directions and distances.

 Where to start the TMB?

 The TMB traditionally starts in the Chamonix Valley, France, just 7 km (4 mi) south of Chamonix in the village of Les Houches.
 But the TMB being a circulair trail, you could actually start anywhere.
 The distance to the airport, or wether you will be driving a car or travel by train, are to be considered in choosing the starting point.
-For a while I considered Champex, Switzerland as a start, but coming from the airport of Geneva, Les Houches is just a bit easier to reach by train.
+For a while I considered Champex, Switzerland as a start, but coming from the airport of Geneva, Les Houches is just a bit easier to reach by bus.